Domino logic: Modifications to domino logic

 Charge sharing can cause difficulties for domino logic signal integrity; during the evaluation phase, NMOS transistors next to the output which are on may cause undesired discharging from the output node.
 To fix this, a keeper transistor can be used.
 This keeper transistor is a PMOS transistor with its gate connected to the inverter output, its source connected to the power supply, and its drain connected to the inverter input.
 The keeper transistor thus connects the dynamic node to the power supply whenever it is supposed to be in the "1" state, allowing the output to be correctly restored despite the charge sharing.

 Another issue in domino logic is its noninverting property; that is, it can only implement gates that do not have inversions at their outputs (such as AND gates and OR gates, as opposed to NAND gates and NOR gates).
-To rectify this property, some variants of domino logic are differential or dual-rail in nature, using inverted as well as non-inverted inputs to implement the logic function as well as its inverse.
+To rectify this property, some variants of domino logic are differential or dual-rail in nature, using inverted and non-inverted inputs to implement the logic function and its inverse.
 These varieties also include cross-coupled pFETs to attenuate noise.

-Traditional domino logic circuits are "footed", that is, they have an NMOS transistor controlled by the clock which is connected to the ground rail.
+Traditional domino logic circuits are "footed"; that is, they have an NMOS transistor controlled by the clock which is connected to the ground rail.
 Some domino logic circuits, however, are "footless": they lack this transistor, resulting in higher speed at the cost of greater power leakage.